Webs and canonical bases in degree two: Tableau-to-web map: standard case

 Let us check that this above construction indeed produces an ${\rm SL}_k$ web of degree two.
 Since each diagonal $e \in \mathfrak{t}$ appears in exactly one of the triangulations $A,B,C$, the multiplicity sum around each $b(t)$ equals~$k$ as required.
 We must also argue that the multiplicity sum around every white vertex equals~$k$.
 Indeed, summing the multiplicities of the edges from $w_i$ to interior black vertices counts the weight of all of the diagonals of $\mathfrak{t}$ except those which are incident to boundary vertex $i$, i.e. this sum equals $k-d_i$.
 But we have added exactly $d_i$ additional edges of multiplicity one from $w_i$ to boundary vertices so that the total multiplicity sum equals $k$ indeed.
-Finally, the total number of boundary vertices used in $W(\mathfrak{t})$ is $\sum_{i \in [s]}d_i$ which equals $2k$ by \eqref{eq:dissectiondegreesum}.

-The above recipe determines the web $W(\mathfrak{t})$ up to rotation in the $2k$-gon and this ambiguity is removed in our setting by specifying that boundary vertex $w_i$ connects to the boundary vertices in the cyclic interval $C_i \subset [2k]$, where $C_1,\dots,C_s$ are the color sets of the matching $M(T)$.

 {\bf Summary.} The tableau-to-web map is the map